Bircham International University: Reception

-In 2003, South Florida's CityLink magazine reported that Oregon education officials said that Bircham was "totally bogus".

 In July 2007, the Secretariat of Public Education (SEP) of Mexico issued a notice stating that degrees lacking RVOE (Official Recognition from the Mexican Government) will not be validated by the SEP.
 Degrees via online or distance learning issued by foreign institutions like Bircham University will not be recognized by the SEP.

 In April 2008, the Nairobi Business Daily reported that Bircham International University was operating in Kenya without authorization.
 In March 2010, the same newspaper published a correction, stating that BIU "is a Spanish institution of distance learning and is in good standing with Spanish authorities that offer alternatives to formal adult higher education specifically aimed at adult working professionals" and that its programs "can be legalized and validated by the Embassy of Kenya in the USA or Spain despite the institution not being registered by the Commission for Higher Education in Kenya".
 An official of Kenya's Commission for Higher Education was quoted as warning that BIU degree certificates would not be recognized.
 In 2013, BIU directors state that BIU does not have any presence in Kenya nor any collaboration with other any college or educational institution in Kenya.

 In 2013, health fraud activist Stephen Barrett conducted a review concluding: "BIU offers what amounts to supervised textbook reading plus credentials that suggest bearers have considerably more formal education and expertise than they actually have.
 The requirements for its degrees are much less than those of universities accredited by CHEA-recognized agencies.
 Most of BIU's teachings are straightforward, but some promote pseudoscientific concepts and practices.
 None of its health-related programs—by themselves—provide an adequate basis for clinical practice."
+John Bear stated: "For many years, we have written that in the process of choosing any school, the prospective student should determine, as best he or she can, that their credential will meet both their current and predictable future needs.
+Based on the testimonials offered by Bircham, it seems clear that there are many satisfied people with the their credential."

+In 2023, William Martin was included in the 10 Influential Education Leaders by Mirror Review Magazine.
+That same year, Fortune Times Magazine published a report with the foundational history of BIU, considering Deric Bircham one of the visionary leaders transforming education.